 I am interested in solving problems that have environmental or societal importance, but as a professional with children to feed I will work hard on any problem given to me.
 I have over 15 years of programming experience, and a wide understanding of computer science and electronic engineering.
 I am an expert in quickly prototyping full-stack solutions to complex problems and a deep thinker in the broader context.
 I am always open to offers of contract work, with a preference for work-package based assignments.
 Please get in touch if you feel I may be of service to you.

-My work here is split in two: air pollution and patient health.
+My work here is split 90%/10% in air pollution and patient health.
 The air pollution work comprises the following:

 The patient health work comprises:

 Technology for Good was founded in August 2016 to work on problems of social importance.
 It was a community interest company with an ethical mandate.

 The company delivered pro-bono technical services for a variety of community projects as well as seeking funding for some novel community initiatives.

 "The Shed" is a makerspace at the School of Computing, University of Kent.
 The Shed provides a free space for students to make and build things.
 The Shed also engages with industry in providing solutions for technical projects that have significant computing, IoT, or hardware elements.
 In this part-time role I: